VictorQueiroz/nodemailer-templates/README.md

 npm-package-seed
 ================

-Template for creating a package in JavaScript.
+Template for creating a package for node package manager.

 Project Installation
 ====================